mlc-mlapis/docs/src/documentation/overview/pricing.md

 Each [service](/documentation/overview/projects-and-services-structure.html#service) (except S3 object storage) that you include into the [project](/documentation/overview/projects-and-services-structure.html#project) can be added either as non-HA [High Availability] (useful for development/test projects), it will run on a single container, or HA (a must-have for production projects), it will run on at least [three containers](/documentation/ha/why-should-i-want-high-availability.html).
 The hourly cost will change according to your choice.
 Each container starts with 1 vCPU, 250 MB RAM (scaling up by 250 MB increments), and 5 GB of SSD disk space (scaling up by 0.5 GB increments).
 All hardware resources can be automatically scaled both horizontally (increasing the number of containers) and vertically (adding resources).

 **HA mode can't be changed later.** However, we do plan to implement service cloning, allowing you safe migration back.
-Currently, it's not possible to create non-HA database/message broker/shared storage services but this limitation will be soon removed.
+Currently, it's not possible to create non-HA message broker and shared storage services.
 <!-- markdownlint-disable DOCSMD004 -->
 ::: tip Cost of stopped services
 Remember that disk space cost is still being calculated and charged if you stop any service because it occupies the reserved resources.